pipecat-ai/rtvi-infra-examples/local/README.md

 pip install -r dev-requirements.txt
 ```

+**Please note: the Daily SDK (`daily-python`) required by the bot files is not currently supported on Windows.
+The required dependencies will currently fail to install unless you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).**

-Create environment files for both apps:
+#### Create environment files for both apps:

 ```bash
 cp runner/env.example runner/.env
 cp bot/env.example bot/.env
 ```

-Enter the required API keys for both applications.
+Enter the necessary (required) API keys for both applications.

 #### Start the bot runner server: